 The Village continues to provide free copies of the American Bird Conservancy brochure, “You Can Save Birds from Flying into Windows!” to the public.
 Copies are distributed via a kiosk at the Village Hall, and more are distributed at the public library.

 Energy & Sustainability

 A. Document an energy audit for a municipal building and show that your community is working to implement its recommendations.

 The Village undertook a complete mechanical systems analysis with Bray Architects in 2016.
 This analysis included all municipal buildings including the Library, Public Works Facility and Village Hall.
 A final report was prepared that included recommendations for improved mechanical efficiencies and energy savings.
 A major recommendation was for the building of a new Public Works facility that would utilize all new mechanicals and energy efficient devices.
 Construction of the new facility is complete and was awarded recognition by the Wisconsin Focus on Energy program.
 An additional plan recommendation to update Village Hall lighting is also underway following the advice of the Focus on Energy program.
-Finally a new Village library which was constructed in 2020 was awarded recognition by the Focus on Energy program for the energy efficiencies decisions made to help the HVAC and lighting systems throughout the facility.
+Finally the new Village library which was constructed in 2020 was awarded recognition by the Focus on Energy program for the energy efficiencies decisions made to help the HVAC and lighting systems throughout the facility.

 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.